symfony/symfony-docs/translation.rst

 .. note::

-    You can also store translations in a database, or any other storage by providing a custom class implementing the
+    You can also store translations in a database; it can be handled by Doctrine through the `Translatable Extension`_ or the `Translatable Behavior`_ (PHP 5.4+).
+For more information, see the documentation for these libraries.

-    :class:`Symfony\\Component\\Translation\\Loader\\LoaderInterface` interface.
+    For any other storage, you need to provide a custom class implementing the :class:`Symfony\\Component\\Translation\\Loader\\LoaderInterface`
+    interface.
 See the :ref:`dic-tags-translation-loader` tag for more information.

 .. _translation-providers: